mem48/geocompr/main.md

 You can access a list of available ellipses and theirs properties using the `st_proj_info(type = "ellps")` function.
 <!-- ellipsoid example -->

-Additionally, a position and orientation of the spheroid relative to the center of the earth needs to be defined using a datum.
+Additionally, a position and orientation of the spheroid relative to the center of the Earth needs to be defined using a datum.
-The earth’s surface is irregular due to gravitational and surface feature variations.
+The Earth’s surface is irregular due to gravitational and surface feature variations.
 Therefore, datums were created to account for the local variations in establishing a coordinate system.
 There are two types of datums - local and geocentric.
-In local datums, the ellipsoid surface aligns closely to the earth surface at a particular location.
+In local datums, the ellipsoid surface aligns closely to the Earth surface at a particular location.
 For example, NAD27 (North American Datum of 1927) is a local datum created for the United States area.
-Geocentric datums are aligned to the center of the earth.
-It includes WGS84 (World Geodetic System 1984) Datum.
+Geocentric datums are aligned to the center of the Earth It includes WGS84 (World Geodetic System 1984) Datum.
 A list of datums supported in R could be obtain with `st_proj_info(type = "datum")`.
 <!-- plots? -->